 Time Frame

-Objective response rate (ORR) as Assessed by an Independent Central Review (ICR)
+Objective Response Rate (ORR) as Assessed by an Independent Central Review (ICR)

-Time Frame: Up to 1 Year
+Time Frame: Up to approximately 1.5 years

 Secondary Outcome Measures